 - Listen to others’ assessment.
 Friends and family members can be more objective.
 It’s good to hear their input.

 - Devise a plan.
 Create specific strategies to make your marriage work.
 For instance, if your fiancee has a large credit card debt, decide how you’re going to pay it off and live within your means.
+You could get help from Sofi to sort out your finances with their credit card consolidation service.

 - Stay calm.
 These are difficult issues, and nothing’s written in stone.
 Be sensitive and respectful during your negotiations.
 Let your partner know you care.